umatch-oficial/query/README.md

 I wanted something simple, yet intuitive, and with a better developer experience than knex.
 Some shortcomings I wanted to address were:

-- using `null` and comparing dates in object syntax
+- comparing dates in object syntax
+- joining other queries
 - excluding rows intuitively (excludeJoin)

 ### You could've done it in XYZ way.

 I probably didn't know.
 This is a learning experience for me and a work in progress, constantly evolving.

-Tell me either way, I want to learn and improve.
-I'm also open to suggestions!
+Tell me either way, I want to learn and improve!
 Feel free to open an issue or PR.

 ### Who asked these questions?